mzeidenberg/academic-kickstart/content/home/experience.md

   location = "New York, New York" date_start = "2021-09-01"
   date_end = ""
-  description = """Teaches courses in computer science, with an emphasis on Python, SQL, and data science."""
+  description = """Teaches courses in computer science, with an emphasis on Python, SQL, data science, and artificial intelligence.
+Faculty director of NYU's Pathway's to AI program in the summers of 2022 and 2023."""

 [[experience]]
   title = "Principal Data Scientist, Lead Data Science Instructor"